infinum/datx/website/versioned_docs/version-1.0.0/getting-started/installation.md

 ---
-id: installation
+id: version-1.0.0-installation
 title: Installation
+original_id: installation
 ---

-## Installation V2!!!!
+## Installation

 To install, use `npm` or `yarn`.
 The lib has a peer dependency of `mobx` 4.1.0 or later.